 Additionally, separate from the court approved settlement, IBM agreed to donate equipment and infrastructure to LA’s Covid-tracing efforts.

 So, in what way is this anything more than a minor quibble over language?
 If the problem can be resolved with simple copy changes, was it really that big of a deal?
 Not so fast.
-We think tech teams should note this settlement with interest, and take heed
+We think tech teams should note this settlement with interest, and take heed of several lessons.

 Mobile OS prompts have become more specific and granular overtime.
 Today, both iOS and Android initially only allow location permission to be granted on a one-time basis or when the app is foregrounded.
 Only once a user accepts foreground access and continues using the app is the option to request background access unlocked.

 This tightening of options is good news for consumers; it makes it harder for developers to unfairly exploit location information, and ensures use cases are transparent and relevant.
 But we mustn’t assume these OS controls solve privacy problems alone.

 The initial TWC suit predates some more recent evolutions in OS location controls, but even now it’s clear that the multiple purposes for which TWC used location simply wouldn’t fit within the short ‘purpose string’ available in mobile permission dialogs.